 Fortunately here on earth we have gravity, which gives us our own body weight to carry around, otherwise without some form of weight resistance exercise our muscles would waste away very quickly.

-Weight training is simply adding more weight to your natural body weight to force your muscles to work harder to provide the best way to create real strength and improve your fitness.
+Weightlifting training is simply adding more weight to your natural body weight to force your muscles to work harder to provide the best way to create real strength and improve your fitness.

-This maybe true if you are competing in a body building contest but for most people who do weight training in addition to their chosen sport or fitness program, just 20 to 30 minutes 2 or 3 times a week weight training can dramatically improve not only muscle strength but also increase bone density and joint mobility.
+This maybe true if you are competing in a weightlifting or body building contest but for most people who do weight training in addition to their chosen sport or fitness program, just 20 to 30 minutes 2 or 3 times a week weight training can dramatically improve not only muscle strength but also increase bone density and joint mobility.

-Weight training has many other added benefits to your general health and well being.
+Weightlifting training has many other added benefits to your general health and well being.

 When you see your muscle tone and appearance improve it can give a real added boost to your confidence and belief in your own ability.